Balakrishna011/My_Portfolio/README.md

 - GitHub Pages deployment workflow

 ## Project data already added
-This portfolio already includes content based on your resume and the projects you shared.
+This portfolio already includes content based on resume and the projects you shared.

 ## Before running
 Update these placeholders in `lib/data.ts`: